 Your idea can be big or small, conventional or outrageous.
 It may be a product, yet perhaps it is a service.
-You may have ideas never thought of before or simple improvements on existing consumed goods.
+You may have ideas never thought of before or simple improvements on consumed goods.
 Whatever it is, you want to begin now and enjoy the outcome.

 What are you doing?